 To limit the spread of Covid-19, all UK theatres have been closed until further notice.
 Those due to attend an event will be contacted by the ticket provider.

-Directed by Janice Honeyman (The Tempest, Vice Versa), the show opened to five-star reviews in at the RSC in Stratford-upon-Avon, then transferred to Cape Town's Fugard Theatre.
-Now it comes to the West End in January 2020.
+John Kani's Kunene and the King marks 25 years since apartheid ended in 1994.
+The show opened to five-star reviews in at the RSC in Stratford-upon-Avon, then transferred to Cape Town's Fugard Theatre and now impresses on the West End.